GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 - SQL Instances Configuration Changes

 Although you may not use the services listed above, such as SQL, it is still important to monitor these events for compliance purposes

-To enable these alerts by default on all projects created, it is recommended to default the variable `enable_default_api_alerts` within `variables.tf` to true, You will also need to set the `default_api_alerts_email` variable to the email address that will receive these alerts
+To enable these alerts by default on all projects created, it is recommended to default the variable `api_slerts` within `variables.tf` to true, along with adding a default email address.

 You can alternatively enable these alerts on a per-project basis by setting the variable `enable_api_alerts` to true on the module, along with the `default_api_alerts_email` variable

 ```terraform
 module "project" {
   source          = "./fabric/modules/project"